 t.65 Only the indications of the electrical recording apparatus can be taken into consideration for judging the materiality of touches.
-In no circumstances can the Referee declare a competitor to be touched unless the touch has been properly registered by the apparatus (except as provided for in Articles o.17 and o.24 or when a penalty touch has been awarded).
+In no circumstances can the Referee declare a competitor to be touched unless the touch has been properly registered by the apparatus (except as provided for in Articles 0.17 and 0.24 or when a penalty touch has been awarded).